Jonesy259/Polan/README.md

 # Polan
-Machine Learning approach to politician popularity
+Machine Learning approach to politician popularity using the Support vactor Machine Classifier.
+Data is presented neatly with a Javascript web app, making use of ChartJS.